 As Android Auto is integrated with Google Assistant, and you shouldn’t be using your phone while driving, it allows you to interact with your device even when the screen is off.
 So, as long as you keep Android Auto running in the background, you’re covered.

 The fact that Google Assistant is running through Android Auto doesn’t limit it one bit.
 You can still use all the commands and ask everything, not just for information about your “trip”.

 The drawbacks are obvious here.
 First, the battery will drain faster with Android Auto running in the background.
 Then, Android Auto and Maps notifications will take a huge chunk of the notification drawer.
 And finally, you won’t be able to use Google Maps to the fullest.

-But this can all be tweaked to some degree, in order to make Android Auto in the background as imperceptible as possible.
+You can tweak all this to some degree, to make Android Auto in the background as imperceptible as possible.

-Although you can’t eliminate the battery drain completely, you can at least reduce it by optimizing Android Auto.
+Although you can’t eliminate the battery drain, you can at least reduce it by optimizing Android Auto.
 Here’s how to do that:

 - Go to Settings.